EgorGrib/BookList/README.md

 ## Database and ORM

 The application uses a SQLite database to store information about users and their book lists.
 To work with the database, Object-Relational Mapping (ORM) is used using Entity Framework Core.
-ORM provides convenient data access and database schema management.
 Entity relationships are configured using FluentAPI.

 ## Data model